Sturmgeschütz III: Further variants

 In 1942, a variant of the StuG Ausf.
 F was designed with a 10.5 cm true howitzer instead of the 7.5 cm StuK 40 L/43 cannon.
 These new vehicles, designated StuH 42 (Sturmhaubitze 42, Sd.Kfz 142/2), were designed to provide infantry support with the increased number of StuG III Ausf.
-F/8 and Ausf.
+F/8s and Ausf.
 Gs being used in the anti-tank role.
-The StuH 42 mounted a variant of the 10.5 cm leFH 18 howitzer, modified to be electrically fired and fitted with a muzzle brake.
+The StuH 42 mounted a variant of the 10.5 cm leFH 18 howitzer, modified to be electrically fired and fitted with a muzzle brake, called the 10.5 cm Sturmhaubitze 42 L/28 (10.5cm StuH 42 L/28).
 Production models were built on StuG III Ausf.
 G chassis.
 The muzzle brake was often omitted due to the scarcity of resources later in the war.
-Alkett produced 1,299 StuH 42 from March 1943 to 1945, the initial 12 vehicles were built on repaired StuG III Ausf.
-F and F/8 from the autumn of 1942 to January 1943.
+Alkett produced 1,299 StuH 42s from March 1943 to 1945, the initial 12 vehicles were built on repaired StuG III Ausf.
+Fs and F/8s from the autumn of 1942 to January 1943.

 In 1943, 10 StuG IIIs were converted to the StuG III (Flamm) configuration by replacing the main gun with a Schwade flamethrower.
 These chassis were all refurbished at the depot level and were a variety of pre-Ausf.
 F models.
 There are no reports to indicate that any of these were used in combat and all were returned to Ausf.
 G standard at depot level by 1944.

 In late 1941, the StuG chassis was selected to carry the 15 cm sIG 33 heavy infantry gun.
 These vehicles were known as Sturm-Infanteriegeschütz 33B.
-Twenty-four were rebuilt on older StuG III chassis of which twelve vehicles saw combat in the Battle of Stalingrad, where they were destroyed or captured.
-The remaining 12 vehicles were assigned to 23rd Panzer Division.
+Twenty-four were rebuilt on older StuG III chassis, of which twelve vehicles saw combat in the Battle of Stalingrad, where they were destroyed or captured.
+The remaining 12 vehicles were assigned to the 23rd Panzer Division.